 Vegan Kale & Quinoa Salad with Roasted Beets and Maple Mustard Dressing

-This vegan kale & quinoa salad with roasted beets and maple mustard dressing is brimming with texture, color, and nutrient-dense plant foods.
-It’s hearty enough to serve as a main dish, and it’s an especially fun salad to make and share on holidays.
+This vegan kale and quinoa salad is brimming with texture, color, and nutrient-dense plant foods.
+It also features an irresistable maple mustard dressing that can be made with tahini or olive oil.
+The salad is hearty enough to serve as a main dish, and it’s an especially fun salad to make and share on holidays.

 An overhead image of a white bowl, which has been filled with a colorful kale & quinoa salad.
 The salad also contains roasted beets and green beans.